JetAstra/.github/profile/README.md

 Building on these foundations, we created MARTI, a multi-agent system driving breakthroughs in computational chemistry and enabling discoveries at a Nature-worthy scale.

 ## 📚 Paper Lists
+- [Awesome-RL-LLMs](https://github.com/TsinghuaC3I/Awesome-RL-for-LRMs) – A curated list of RL for LLMs papers.
 - [Awesome-Diffusion-LLMs](https://github.com/JetAstra/Awesome-DLLMs) – A curated list of diffusion language model papers.
 - [Awesome-Agentic-LongSequence-LLMs](https://github.com/JetAstra/LCLLM) – A curated list of papers on long-sequence modeling within agentic capabilities.